davidsilva824/frequency_calculator_5/README.md

 It obtains Zipf values

 Install all requested packages.
-Run the 'zipf_list_of_words.py'
+Run the 'zipf_list_of_words.py' once in order to download the datasets.

 Run 'zipf_list_of_words.py' file to obtain the Zipf values for one or more words.